-During normal operations, O'Neill will have at least one (1) Regional Manager available by phone, one (1) Lifeguard Supervisor on site, and a minimum of one (1) lifeguard and maximum of two (2) lifeguards present at each pool/facility.
-The lifeguard supervisor will be on location and will commute between each aquatic facility throughout the day.
-The Regional Manager will have oversight of the entire operation.
+During normal operations, Alberhill will have at least 1 Regional Manager available by phone, 1 Loop Manager that is available to be on site, and 1 Pool monitor present for the facility.
+The loop manager will commute between each aquatic facility throughout the day.
+The manager will have oversight of the entire operation.
 Each pool will have a small first aid supply on hand.

 Staffing levels for each pool or attraction may vary depending on pre-approved seasonal contract.
-Facility Supervisors will be responsible for frequently checking each pool.
-They will support the Lifeguards and maintain standards.
+The loop manager will be responsible for frequently checking each pool.
+They will support the pool monitors and maintain standards.

-The following list are minimum and maximum staffing levels and zones for operation of each respective pool or attraction:
+The following list are minimum and maximum staffing levels for operation of each respective pool: